cyberpython/Mintee/README.md

 # Mintee

-Mintee (minimal tee) is simple program to execute a command and write its output to a file and the standard output.
+Mintee (minimal tee) is a simple program to execute a command and write its output to a file and the standard output.
 It kinda works like the Unix tee program, with the exception that only one file can be used to write the output.

 ## Build instructions